IceIce1ce/MetaCrowd/README.md

 For ShanghaiTech RGB-D dataset, please download it from this [repo](https://github.com/svip-lab/RGBD-Counting).

+For UCF-QNRF dataset, please download it from this [link](https://www.crcv.ucf.edu/data/ucf-qnrf/)

 ## Usage
 To use our model, follow the code snippet bellow:
 ```bash